 Town of Ramsgate Pub

-Wapping Old Stairs: Near the pub go through one of the alley ways to the stairs.
-At low tide you can see the post where condemned pirates were chained up to die when the tide rose.
+Wapping Old Stairs: Near the pub go through one of the alleyways to the stairs.
+At low tide, you can see the post where condemned pirates were chained up to die when the tide rose.
 The stairs are famous for Captain Bligh visiting to inspect the Bounty Ship.
 Located at 51 Wapping High Street, London E1W 2PL.

 St John’s Gardens

 St John’s Gardens: Wander through the garden at St John’s Churchyard.
 The church was mostly destroyed in World War II and is now a public garden.
-There are two tombs in the grounds.
-Opposite the entrance gate you can admire the St John Wapping School which was erected by subscription A.D.
+There are two tombs on the grounds.
+Opposite the entrance gate, you can admire the St John Wapping School which was erected by subscription A.D.
 1760 and has a statue of a boy and a girl on the façade.
 Located at Wapping High Street, London E1W 2PL.